top of page

 • LOOK FOR GMO FREE.
 To protect our health and ecosystem eat GMO free hereby reducing chemicals used during agriculture and preserving.

 • LOOK FOR ORGANIC.
-This means that only the allowed substances have been used during agriculture and preserving (allowed substances are not allowed to be synthetic).
+This means that only the allowed substances have been used during agriculture and preserving.
 Also ask around because organic certifications are expensive, therefore some farmers at your market might be using natural methods without the stamp.

 • CHECK FOR LABOUR LAWS.
 Look for the fair-trade and direct-trade markers on products to ensure that workers were paid according to their efforts.
 When companies signify this, usually they are conscious of their global impact as well as profit.